gkwelding/WSDLInterpreter/README.md

 This package was originally created by Kevin Vaughan and is located at [http://code.google.com/p/wsdl2php-interpreter/](http://code.google.com/p/wsdl2php-interpreter/).

-This fork of the original package has some modifications to support seperate class files, located under the /classes directory and namespacing of the generated files.
+This fork of the original package has some modifications to support separate class files, located under the /classes directory and namespacing of the generated files.

 This package is released under the original LGPL License 2.1.